Everrati Land Rover Series IIA: Turning Land Rovers Into Off-Roading EVs

 ’60s-Era Land Rovers are incredibly cool already, so how would one company go about making this vehicle even cooler?
-Enter Everatti.
-The Everatti Land Rover Series IIA upcycles old ’60s-Era Land Rovers into new, electric vehicle, off-roading machines.
+Enter Everrati.
+The Everrati Land Rover Series IIA upcycles old ’60s-Era Land Rovers into new, electric vehicle, off-roading machines.
 Meet the new EV on the block.

-What did the Everatti Land Rover Series IIA gain with the conversion?
+What did the Everrati Land Rover Series IIA gain with the conversion?

 Land Rover specialists worked hard to restore this vehicle before the swap.
 “Maintain structural integrity; powertrain is reversible, maintaining value and options into the future,” the company said.
 The chassis and bulkhead were both galvanized, and it offers regenerative braking like most modern EVs.